 ticlopidine - oral, Ticlid (cont.)

 PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other thienopyridines (such as clopidogrel); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: history of blood or immune disorders (thrombotic thrombocytopenic purpura, aplastic anemia, agranulocytosis, neutropenia), serious/active bleeding (e.g., bleeding stomach ulcers), severe liver disease.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver or kidney problems, bleeding/blood clotting disorders, conditions that put you at risk of bleeding (e.g., stomach ulcers), high cholesterol or triglyceride levels.This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.Before having surgery, tell your doctor or dentist that you are taking this medication.While you are taking this medication, it may take longer than usual for bleeding to stop if you have a cut or injury.
-Use caution with sharp objects like safety razors or nail cutters and avoid activities such as contact sports to lower the chance of getting cut, bruised, or injured.Caution is advised when using this drug in the elderly because they may be more sensitive to the side effects of the drug.This medication should be used only when clearly needed during pregnancy.
+Use caution with sharp objects like safety razors or nail cutters and avoid activities such as contact sports to lower the chance of getting cut, bruised, or injured.Older adults may be at greater risk for bleeding while using this drug.This medication should be used only when clearly needed during pregnancy.
 Discuss the risks and benefits with your doctor.It is unknown if this drug passes into breast milk, but it may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration